billtubbs/game-learner/README.md

 # game-learner

-Demonstration TD Learning algorithm on Tic Tac Toe game (Noughts and Crosses) based on the simple TD (temporal difference) algorithm described in Chapter X of the [draft 2nd edition](www.incompleteideas.net/book/bookdraft2017nov5.pdf) of Sutton and Barto's book Reinforcement Learning: An Introduction.
+Demonstration of a TD Learning algorithm learning to play the game [Tic Tac Toe (Noughts and Crosses)](https://en.wikipedia.org/wiki/Tic-tac-toe) based on the simple TD (temporal difference) algorithm described in Chapter 1 of the [draft 2nd edition](www.incompleteideas.net/book/bookdraft2017nov5.pdf) of Sutton and Barto's book Reinforcement Learning: An Introduction.